akiflow/licenses-verifier/README.md

 ## Disclaimer

-This tool is intended as a tool to help you to verify that you have the right licenses for all the dependencies in your project.
-It is not intended, and should not be used, as a way to avoid proper legal due diligence.

-You remain responsible for the use of the licenses that you have verified.
-This tool is provided 'as-is', without any express or implied warranty.
+This tool is not intended, and should not be used, as a way to avoid proper legal due diligence.
+You remain the sole responsible for the use of the packages listed in your dependencies.
+This software is provided 'as-is', without any express or implied warranty.
 In no event will the authors be held liable for any damages arising from the use of this software.